mmistakes/minimal-mistakes/_posts/words/2018-11-03-gracehopper.md

 ## Google Kickoff

-A huge warehouse party with food, drinks, games, art, and ~800 Googlers.
+A huge warehouse party for Google employees the Tuesday night before the conference began, with food, drinks, games, art, and ~800 Googlers.
 Very cool.

 > Ability is universal, opportunity is not.